-FINANCIAL REPORTING COUNCIL

-THE UK CORPORATE GOVERNANCE CODE

-JUNE 2010

-POL00413517 POL00413517

-CONTENTS

-Pages
+September 2012

 The UK Corporate Governance Code

+The FRC does not accept any liability to any party for any loss, damage or costs howsoever arising, whether directly or indirectly, whether in contract, tort or otherwise from any action or decision taken (or not taken) as a result of any person relying on or otherwise using this document or arising from any omission from it.

+Contents

-Governance and the Code 1
+Page Governance and the Code 1

 Preface 2-3

 Comply or Explain 4-5

 The Main Principles of the Code 6-7

-Section A: Leadership 9-11
+Section A: Leadership 8-10

-Section B: Effectiveness 12-17
+Section B: Effectiveness 11-16

-Section C: Accountability 18-21
+Section C: Accountability 17-20

-Section D: Remuneration 22-24
+Section D: Remuneration 21-23

-Section E: Relations with Shareholders 25-26
+Section E: Relations with shareholders 24-25

-Schedule A: The design of performance-related remuneration for executive directors 27

-Schedule B: Disclosure of corporate governance arrangements 28-35
+Schedule A: The design of performance-related remuneration for executive directors 26 Schedule B: Disclosure of corporate governance arrangements 27-34

-Schedule C: Engagement principles for institutional shareholders 36-37

-POL00413517 POL00413517

-GOVERNANCE AND THE CODE
+Governance and the Code

 1. The purpose of corporate governance is to facilitate effective, entrepreneurial and prudent management that can deliver the long-term success of the company.
-2. The first version of the UK Code on Corporate Governance (the Code) was produced in 1992 by the Cadbury Committee.
+2. The first version of the UK Corporate Governance Code (the Code) was produced in 1992 by the Cadbury Committee.
 Its paragraph 2.5 is still the classic definition of the context of the Code:

 Corporate governance is the system by which companies are directed and controlled.
 Boards of directors are responsible for the governance of their companies.
 The shareholders' role in governance is to appoint the directors and the auditors and to satisfy themselves that an appropriate governance structure is in place.
 The responsibilities of the board include setting the company's strategic aims, providing the leadership to put them into effect, supervising the management of the business and reporting to shareholders on their stewardship.
 The board's actions are subject to laws, regulations and the shareholders in general meeting.
 3. Corporate governance is therefore about what the board of a company does and how it sets the values of the company, and is to be distinguished from the day to day operational management of the company by full-time executives.
 4. The Code is a guide to a number of key components of effective board practice.
 It is based on the underlying principles of all good governance: accountability, transparency, probity and focus on the sustainable success of an entity over the longer term.
 5. The Code has been enduring, but it is not immutable.
 Its fitness for purpose in a permanently changing economic and social business environment requires its evaluation at appropriate intervals.
-The reviews preceding this one were in 2005 and 2007.
-The Preface, which should be regarded as an integral part of the Code, introduces the changes made in the current review.
-6. The new Code applies to accounting periods beginning on or after 29 June 2010 and, as a result of the new Listing Regime introduced in April 2010, applies to all companies with a Premium Listing of equity shares regardless of whether they are incorporated in the UK or elsewhere.
+6. The new Code applies to accounting periods beginning on or after 1 October 2012 and applies to all companies with a Premium listing of equity shares regardless of whether they are incorporated in the UK or elsewhere.